Amazon now employs more than 1 million people

 The company has also grown its fulfillment capacity — the collection of warehouses, delivery stations and drivers it uses to get packages to customers — by 50 percent this year, Olsavsky said.
 What’s more, the company this year has doled out $30 billion in capital spending — the amount it spends for property, equipment and other fixed assets — “a large part” of which has been directed at operations, Olsavsky said.
 And still, Amazon faces challenges to getting packages to customers on time.

-“We’re not totally insulated because we still have third-party delivery partners and certainly our own (shipping) capacity has its limitations,” Olsavsky said.
+“We’re not totally insulated because we still have third-party delivery partners and certainly our own [shipping] capacity has its limitations,” Olsavsky said.
 “We do think it will be tight on capacity industry-wide, and we’re no exception to that.”

 (Amazon chief executive Jeff Bezos owns The Washington Post.)

 And while the pandemic has fueled a surge in online shopping, the virus has also hit Amazon warehouse workers.
 The company announced earlier this month that nearly 20,000 of its U.S. employees had tested positive, or had been presumed positive, for the coronavirus since the pandemic started.
-The company faced fierce criticism from employees, and some lawmakers that it wasn’t doing enough to protect workers.
+The company faced fierce criticism from employees and some lawmakers that it wasn’t doing enough to protect workers.

-In April, the company said it would spend $4 billion on covid-related costs, including testing warehouse staff and providing them with personal protective gear.
-It said it expects covid-related costs, including productivity losses in warehouses where workers can no longer work closely together, to hit $4 billion.
+In April, the company said it would spend $4 billion on pandemic-related costs, including testing warehouse workers and providing them with personal protective gear.
+It said it expects coronavirus-related costs, including productivity losses in warehouses where workers no longer can work closely together, to hit $4 billion.

 In the quarter, Amazon beat analyst expectations, earning $6.3 billion, or $12.37 a share.
 Sales jumped 37 percent to $96.1 billion.
 Analysts expected Amazon to earn $7.36 a share on sales of $92.6 billion, as measured by S&P Global Market Intelligence.